UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_01.md

 We `fit` (train) a model on the training portion only.

-We `score` (assess) the trained model on this set aside data to get a sense of how well the model would be able to generalize.
+We `score` (assess) the trained model on this set-aside data to get a sense of how well the model would be able to generalize.

 We pretend that the kept aside data is representative of the real